WHAT IS A LAB CREATED DIAMOND?

 LAB GROWN DIAMONDS & CLEAN ORIGIN

-We believe lab-created diamonds offer you a choice - the opportunity to choose a diamond that you can trust to be high quality, affordable, ethical, environmentally friendly, and backed by a 100-day return policy.
+Whether it’s for an engagement ring, a unique wedding band, or any other kind of jewelry, we believe lab-created diamonds offer you a choice - the opportunity to choose a diamond that you can trust to be high quality, affordable, ethical, environmentally friendly, and backed by a 100-day return policy.

 You’ve likely heard differing opinions on the quality and value of lab-created diamonds, but the truth is that when it comes to lab-created diamonds and mined diamonds, there is no “better.”